abhmul/InstallCUDA-Kerasv2/README.md

 1. For the NVIDIA driver installation (the screen will look blue with some prompts) click "Accept" and "OK" whenever it asks.

 2. For the CUDA installation
-   * You'll have to hold "Enter" until you reach the end of the EULA, and then type "accept"
+   * You'll have to hold "Enter" until you reach the end of the EULA, and then type "accept" (It's really annoying, I know)
    * Click "Enter" to accept the default CUDA install path
    * Click "Enter to accept the default desktop menu shortcuts
    * Click "Enter" to do the default symbolic link creation between /usr/local/cuda-8.0 and /usr/local/cuda